-Organ donation admittedly isn't a major financial topic, but it's a major consideration that does have some financial aspects to it.
-Take a few minutes to learn a little more and to give it some thought.
+Organ donation isn't exactly a financial topic, but it's a major consideration that does have some financial aspects.
+Take a few minutes to learn a little more and give it some thought.

-When the time comes and you or a loved one passes away, by donating organs and tissues, something good can result from the death.
-Someone with a desperate need for a heart, or cornea, or liver (among many things) can have a dream come true.
+When the time comes, and you or a loved one passes away, you can ensure that something good results from that death by donating organs and tissues.
+Someone in desperate need of a heart, cornea, or liver (among many things) can have a dream come true.
 In many cases, it's literally a matter of life or death.
 There are long lists of critically ill people waiting for organs, and there aren't enough donated organs to go around.
 By donating your organs, you may save several lives!

 Here are some things to know: